What is an Irrevocable Trust?

 “Trustee’s general duty to report information to beneficiaries.
 The trustee has a duty to keep the beneficiaries of the trust reasonably informed of the trust and its administration.”

-- Information about the trust assets
+- Details about the trust assets

 - Trust Administration updates